hemmecke/spadunit/README.md

 Other calling options are

-    make recheck
+    make checkfile FILE=list   # only basename, no extension make recheck

 and

     make clean

-where the first will rerun the tests that have failed and the latter will completely remove the `build` subdirectory.
+where the first will run all tests from a particular file, the second will rerun the tests that have failed and the latter will completely remove the `build` subdirectory.

-**Example**
+**Examples**

 SpadUnit comes with a little example project under `projects/fricas`.
 To try it out, issue the following:

     cd spadunit
     make fricas
-    make -s check
+    make -s check  # -s means "silent run"

+It is possible to run only certain tests by adding the tests via the `TESTS` variable.

+    make check TESTS='xhashtable.setelt1.input set.set2.input'

+To run all all tests from a particular file run the following,

+    make -j8 checkfile FILE=list

 Further notes